 Unfortunately, because it’s browser-based, you do need to be online for everything to work properly, and you probably wouldn’t want to use it for editing high-resolution images.
 It also means that it has some serious response lag when doing cloning and healing.

 But if you’re just trying to do some basic edits to a single image, this might be just what you need.
 It won’t replace a full-featured desktop app for serious productivity, but it’s a handy tool in case you need an occasional photo editor.
 Give it a try for yourself at photopea.com.

 Pixlr was one of the first browser-based image editors, and it’s stayed at the forefront of the market thanks to its constantly evolving features.
-It’s divided now into Pixlr E for editing and Pixlr X for graphic design work, although there’s a lot of crossover between the two platforms.
+It’s divided now into Pixlr E for editing and Pixlr X for graphic design work, although there are a lot of crossovers between the two platforms.

 The interface is similar enough to the classic editor layout that you’ll be able to pick it up quickly, although the tools do share some of the same response lag seen in other web-based photo editors.
 You also still need to be online to access it, which can be a problem for some users.

 Unfortunately, visiting this site in Firefox has given me a warning that there was a data breach of more than 1 million Pixlr accounts in 2020.
 Always remember to use a unique password for each account you create – and if you can’t remember them all, use a password manager for safety!